By Paul E. Little PDF Listen to article

 Jesus frequently referred to "My Father," and his hearers got the full impact of his words.
 We are told, "The Jews tried all the harder to kill him; not only was he breaking the Sabbath, but he was even calling God his own Father, making himself equal with God."3

-When a paralyzed man was let down through the roof wanting to be healed by him, Jesus said, "Son, your sins are forgiven you."
+As Jesus was healing a paralyzed man, Jesus said to him, "Son, your sins are forgiven you."
 The religious leaders immediately reacted.
 "Why does this fellow talk like that?
 He's blaspheming!
 Who can forgive sins but God alone?"

 When Jesus was on trial for his life, the high priest put the question to him directly: "Are you the Christ, the Son of the Blessed One?"